raelovejoy/raelog/_posts/2007-11-13-archive-2007-website-security-and-privacy.md

 summary: ...and ways to protect your online accounts
 ---

-## Stupid website security policies and ways to protect your passwords/online accounts
+## Original title: Stupid website security policies and ways to protect your passwords/online accounts
 ***Published November 13, 2007***

 > **Present-day note (2025):**